FHantke/brave-browser-wiki/IPFS-Features.md

    ### `Importing selected audio`

-   - [ ] Verify the IPFS item available in the audio context menu.
-Select `Import to IPFS > Selected audio` and import any audio from any page.
-Make sure the audio is downloaded and imported, the import folder is opened when import completed successfully, the file can be downloaded.
+   - [ ] Load `https://samplelib.com/sample-mp3.html`.
+Context-click any audio file and select `Import to IPFS > Selected audio`.
+Make sure the audio is downloaded and imported, the import folder is opened when import completed successfully, and the file can be downloaded.
 Verify the shareable link is copied to the clipboard and opens when pasting it.

    ### `Importing selected image`